MPh-py/MPh/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 - Start with a clear description of the unintended behavior.
-- Provide the steps to reproduce the it.
+- Provide the steps to reproduce what you're seeing.
 - Provide code and attach model file(*) as needed.
-- Mention your operating system and Python version.
+- Mention your operating system, Comsol and Python version.
 - Describe the expected behavior if not obvious.
 - Pick a descriptive issue title tailored to your bug report.